A new method for flow-based network intrusion detection using the inverse Potts model: Introduction

-In this work, we propose a novel classifier called \ac{EFC}, which is a network flow classifier based on the inverse Potts model. \ac{EFC} performs one-class, anomaly-based classification, \ie as long as it can learn the properties of benign flows, it will be able to discriminate between benign and malicious flows.
+In this work, we propose a novel classifier called \ac{EFC}, which is inspired by the inverse Potts model from quantum mechanics and adapted to network flow classification. \ac{EFC} performs one-class, anomaly-based classification, \ie as long as it can learn the properties of benign flows, it will discriminate between benign and malicious flows.
 Moreover, it is a white box algorithm, producing a statistical model that can be analyzed in detail regarding individual parameter values.
 Here, we compared the performance of \ac{EFC} against a variety of classifiers using three different datasets, \ie CIDDS-001 \cite{ring2017flow}, CICIDS17 \cite{sharafaldin2018toward}, and CICDDoS19 \cite{sharafaldin2019developing}.
-Our results show that classifiers based on classical \ac{ML} are more sensitive to changes in data distribution than EFC.
-Our main contributions are: \begin{itemize} \item The proposal and implementation of a flow classifier based on the inverse Potts model to be employed in \acp{NIDS}; \item A performance comparison of the proposed classifier with classical \ac{ML}-based classifiers using three different datasets; \item An analysis of how different classifiers perform when trained within one domain and tested in another related domain.
+Our results show that EFC's performance is comparable to the performance of the other classifiers.
+Also, we observed that EFC is less sensitive to changes in data distribution than the others.
+Our main contributions are: \begin{itemize} \item The proposal and implementation of a flow classifier based on the inverse Potts model to be employed in \acp{NIDS}; \item A performance comparison of the proposed classifier with classical \ac{ML}-based classifiers using three different datasets; \item An analysis of how different classifiers perform when trained within one domain and tested in another related domain. \end{itemize}